tabulify/tabulify/ansible/roles/restic/doc/restic.md

 ### Check Read Data

+You’re verifying that the repo gives you exactly the data back that you’ve sent to it, which is a good thing to very from time to time.

+After all, the data could have been corrupted at the service, you’ll only discover that when you check it regularly.

 Since `--read-data` has to download all pack files in the repository, beware that it might incur higher bandwidth costs

 By default, the check command does not verify that the actual pack files on disk in the repository are unmodified, because doing so requires reading a copy of every pack file in the repository.
-To tell restic to also verify the integrity of the pack files in the repository, use the --read-data flag:
+To tell restic to also verify the integrity of the pack files in the repository, use the `--read-data` flag:
 ```bash
 restic -r /srv/restic-repo check --read-data
 ```